Sidra-009/mathnexus/readme.md

 [![PyPI version](https://img.shields.io/pypi/v/geomath-python.svg)](https://pypi.org/project/geomath-python/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**Geomath-Python** is a lightweight, zero-dependency Python library designed for developers, students, and researchers who need fast Linear Algebra computations and Physics simulations without the overhead of heavy frameworks.
+**Mathnexus** is a lightweight, zero-dependency Python library designed for developers, students, and researchers who need fast Linear Algebra computations and Physics simulations without the overhead of heavy frameworks.

 The standout feature is its **High-Resolution Terminal Plotter**, which allows you to visualize scientific data directly in your console or Jupyter Notebook using beautiful ASCII-based graphics.